Why Your Face Turns Red When You Run: Understanding and Managing Post-Run Flushing

 Stopping dead in the middle of a lane is like hitting the brakes on the freeway—dangerous and super annoying for everyone behind you.
 I’ve seen it more times than I can count: someone stopping to tie a shoe or catch their breath.
 Just step off to the side if you need a break.
 The lanes are for moving, not for resting.

-Get Ready Before You Hit the Track:
+Prep Before You Step on the Track:

 running on track